orangekame3/slidev-theme-oqtopus/example.md

 </QuantumCircuit>

 <div class="oqtopus-highlight mt-4">
-  **Note**: This is a visual representation, not a functional simulator.
+  <strong>Note</strong>: This is a visual representation, not a functional simulator.
 </div>

 ---